lindaojinnaka/T2A1-Workbook/README.md

 ## 8. Research what your legal obligations are in relation to handling user data and how they can be met for the project.
+Word Count guide: 100-200 words

 ## 9. Describe the structural aspects of the relational database model.
 Your description should include information about the structure in which data is stored and how relations are represented in that structure.
+Word Count guide: 100-200 words

 ## 10. Describe the integrity aspects of the relational database model.
 Your description should include information about the types of data integrity and how they can be enforced in a relational database.
+Word Count guide: 100-200 words

 ## 11. Describe the manipulative aspects of the relational database model.
 Your description should include information about the ways in which data is manipulated (added, removed, changed, and retrieved) in a relational database.
+Word Count guide: 100-200 words

 ## 12. Identify and explain the workings of TWO sorting algorithms and discuss and compare their performance/efficiency (i.e. Big O).
+Word Count guide: 300-500 words
+ According to the Big o lecture slide, “ A sorting algorithm is a set of steps to put a list of things in a specified order (like smallest to largest)

+Merge sort set algorithm.

 ## 13. Identify and explain the workings of TWO search algorithms and discuss and compare their performance/efficiency (i.e. Big O).
+Word Count guide: 300-500 words
+According to the Big o lecture slide, “ A searchinh algorithm is a set of steps that are executed to find a value ina list of values”

+Binary search the way the algorithm works-  @20 min

+We start with sorted data.
+In some sort of ascending or descending order

+Find the midpoint in the list (first step)

+In the example below the midpoint is in index 4.

+Then an if statement - if the value at the mid point of the list (midpoint is 8) is equal to the thing im looking for ,then im done.
+If its not equal to the thing im looking for, is it less than the thing im looking for?

+Show an example for each and list figure 1. figure 2. figure 3. figure 4.
 ## 14. Conduct research into a marketplace website (app) and answer the following parts:  a.
-List and describe the software used by the app.
+List and describe the software used by the app.50-100 per part
+Word Count guide: 50-100 per part

   a.
 List and describe the software used by the app.
   <br> <br>